Heiltsuk

-The Heiltsuk suffered a violent disruption to their way of life, their economy, their history and identity, and their spiritual connection to the land.
+Heiltsuk Nation suffered a violent disruption to their way of life, their economy, their history and identity, and their spiritual connection to the land.
 The spill contaminated key shellfish harvesting areas and critical habitat for the Northern Abalone.

-The Heiltsuk are taking the polluter, Kirby Corporation, and the federal and provincial governments to court.
-A win for the Heiltsuk could toughen oil spill regulations along the whole Pacific coast and set a precedent for Aboriginal title to the foreshore and seabed.
+A win for the Heiltsuk could toughen oil spill regulations from coast to coast to coast across Canada and set a precedent for Aboriginal title to the foreshore and seabed.
 It would strengthen Heiltsuk jurisdiction in the courts so they can manage their territory according to Heiltsuk laws.
-With its legal challenge, Heiltsuk Nation is taking power from regulators asleep at the wheel and bringing the responsibility to protect their territory and the ocean back home.

 Will you stand with Heiltsuk Nation?